andywillmot/Reboot2020/README.md

   secret)
 ```

-Which would get BASE64 encoded to:
+Which, for transmission, would get BASE64 encoded to:

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ
 ```
+### How do we use bearer tokens in OAuth ###

-In OAuth 2.0 there are three uses for tokens:
+In OAuth 2.0 there are three types of *bearer token*:
-1) Authorisation token - provided on a succesful authentication and used to obtain an access token
+1) **Authorisation token** - provided on a succesful authentication and used to obtain an access token
-2) Access token - used to gain access to a resource
+2) **Access token** - used to gain access to a resource
-3) Refresh token - sometimes received with an access token and used to get a new access token when the previous one has expired
+3) **Refresh token** - sometimes received with an access token and used to get a new access token when the previous one has expired

 ## Grants ###
-Defined in OAuth grants define the type of token scheme used for the authorisation process.
+Defined in OAuth, *grants* define the type of token scheme used for the authorisation process.
 In OAuth 2.0 there is:
-1) Authorisation Code grant - request an authorisation token via a redirect, then use this to request an access token
+1) **Authorisation Code grant** - request an authorisation token via a redirect, then use this to request an access token
-2) Implicit grant - request an access token via a redirect
+2) **Implicit grant** - request an access token via a redirect
-3) Resource Owner Password Credential grant - client gets credentials from resource owner, then uses these to request an access token.
+3) **Resource Owner Password Credential grant** - client gets credentials from resource owner, then uses these to request an access token.
 Used where the resource owner trusts the client.
-4) Client Credential grant - client reqests an access token using their own credentials
+4) **Client Credential grant** - client reqests an access token using their own credentials

-### Flows ###
+## Flows ##
-While flows are mentioned in OAuth 2.0, OIDC 1.0 fully defines a set of flows based around OAuth grants:
+While *flows* are mentioned in OAuth 2.0, OIDC 1.0 fully defines a set of flows based around OAuth grants:
-1) Authorisation code flow - Basically the authorisation code grant, but with some extra bells on
+1) **Authorisation code flow** - Basically the authorisation code grant, but with some extra bells on
-2) Implicit flow - Basically the implicit grant, but with some extra bells
+2) **Implicit flow** - Basically the implicit grant, but with some extra bells
-3) Hybrid flow - A combination of authorisation code and implicit grant, with even more bells on
+3) **Hybrid flow** - A combination of authorisation code and implicit grant, with even more bells on

-### Scopes ###
+## Scopes ##
-Scopes provide a method to limit access to a resource for a client, making the authorisation more granular than normal session-based authorisation
+*Scopes* provide a method to limit access to a resource for a client, making the authorisation more granular than normal session-based authorisation.
-Scopes are mentioned in OAuth 2.0, but OIDC makes this real by providing a number of built in scopes.
+Scopes are mentioned in OAuth 2.0, but OIDC makes this real by providing a number of built in ones.
 For example:
-* profile	requests access to default profile claims
+* **profile** - requests access to default profile claims
-* email	requests access to email and email_verified claims
+* **email** - requests access to email and email_verified claims
-* address	requests access to address claim
+* **address** - requests access to address claim
-* phone	requests access to phone_number and phone_number_verified claims
+* **phone** - requests access to phone_number and phone_number_verified claims

-### Claims ###
+## Claims ##
-Claims are an OIDC concept.
+*Claims* are an OIDC concept.
 They define the granular "thing" claimed by the client, within the scope requested.
 For example, the profile scope has these and more:
 * name
 * family_name
 * given_name